AwalaApp/codelabs/codelabs/nodejs-pong.md

 ```

 Negative
 : Unlike private endpoints, **public endpoints are not protected against replay attacks**, so a malicious gateway could send the same parcel multiple times.
-This would be a problem in most cases, but you can avoid it by storing the `parcel.id` and the private address of the sender (`parcel.senderCertificate.subjectPrivateAddress`), and refusing any future parcels matching those.
+This would be a problem in most cases, but you can avoid it by storing the `parcel.id` and the private address of the sender (`parcel.senderCertificate.calculateSubjectPrivateAddress()`), and refusing any future parcels matching those.
 You only need to keep that data around until `parcel.expiryDate`, since `parcel.validate()` will catch expired parcels.

 ### Test the new route